nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The delete appointment command format entered is invalid

     * 1a1.
-WardWatch shows an error message.
+WardWatch shows an incorrect format error message.

       Use case resumes at step 3.

 * 3b.
 The Appointment does not exist
 *
     * 2a1.
-WardWatch shows an error message.
+WardWatch shows a appointment does not exist error message.

       Use case resumes at step 3.